Public Comments FAQ

 Who can sign up to speak?

 Students, staff, faculty, alumni and members of the community.
-A maximum of 18 speakers can be scheduled, with no more than five speakers on the same topic.
 For further information see the Public Comments Policy below.

 How do I sign up?